venkata-naveen-varma/Planetary-api/README.md

 - SQLite database, SQLite browser
 - Python, Flask

-### Software Libraries
+### Libraries
+- blinker
+- Click
+- Flask
+- Flask-JWT-Extended
+- Flask-Mail
+- flask-marshmallow
+- Flask-SQLAlchemy
+- itsdangerous
+- Jinja2
+- MarkupSafe
+- marshmallow
+- marshmallow-sqlalchemy
+- PyJWT
-- flask
+- six
-- flask_sqlalchemy
+- SQLAlchemy
-- flask_marshmallow
+- Werkzeug
-- flask_mail, to send emails to users

 ### Steps to Configure SQLite database in pycharm
 - In the configurations of the pycharm project, select python interpretors and install python-SQLAlchemy package, this will install the required package SQLAlchemy along with it.